-Volunteer workers undertaking bush caring activities in Shire of Denmark reserves, in accordance with an Activity Plan as agreed upon by the Shire of Denmark, are eligible for personal injury insurance cover under Shire of Denmark's Personal Accident Insurance Policy.
+Volunteer workers undertaking bush care activities in Shire of Denmark reserves, in accordance with an Activity Plan as agreed upon by the Shire of Denmark, are eligible for personal injury insurance cover under Shire of Denmark's Personal Accident Insurance Policy.
+No Friends of member is to undertake work in isolation and must always be accompanied by another responsible registered member.
 Friends of Reserve groups may, for their own purposes, become incorporated groups (i.e. for funding purposes), and the group can then take out its own public liability insurance policy.
-Local Community Insurance Services (LCIS) offers affordable cover via www.localcommunityinsurance.com.au.

 The majority of bush care activities undertaken by volunteers in Shire reserves should have a relatively low risk of personal injury (e.g. weeding, rubbish collection, minor track maintenance works, revegetation, etc).
-However, strict safety precautions are necessary for the use of herbicides/chemicals and electrical/mechanical power equipment on Shire reserves.
+However. formally recognised accreditation along with strict of herbicides/chemicals and electrical/mechanical power equipment on necessary the use Shire reserves.
 Where a hazardous activity has been approved in the Activity Plan, the operators undertaking the activity will need to register their details with the Shire, be appropriately skilled and/or licensed, and apply correct safety arrangements.
-Where possible, the operator should be undertaking the works as a contractor to the Shire of Denmark Council.
+Where possible, the operator should be undertaking the works as a contractor to the Shire of Denmark.